nverno/rgr/README.md

 Issues
 ------

-* rGR for hazards is still correlated in two plots
+* rGR for hazards is still correlated in some plots (see ./test)

 Dependencies
 ------------